cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Fix bug in stating whether tractive or braking force of ORTS_SIGNED_TRACTION_TOTAL_BRAKING
 - Cruise control: add variable to adjust dynamic braking force change speed
 - Cruise control: manage running in reverse
-- NEW: cabview controls ODOMETER, ODOMETER_RESET and ODOMETER_DIRECTION, see https://blueprints.launchpad.net/or/+spec/odometer-cabview-control .
+- cabview controls ODOMETER, ODOMETER_RESET and ODOMETER_DIRECTION, see https://blueprints.launchpad.net/or/+spec/odometer-cabview-control
+- NEW: Odometer: support for display of decimals, see http://www.elvastower.com/forums/index.php?/topic/35541-odometer-cabview-controls/page__pid__276808__st__10#entry276808
+- NEW: Cruise control: improved support for auto/manual switch, including support for ON/OFF control and additional parameters for .eng file.

+Moreover following items have been added:
+- NEW: fix for https://bugs.launchpad.net/or/+bug/1945886 Impossible to start trains upnill with dynamic brake blending(PR #512 by Serana)
+- NEW: code of PR #515 (Correct issue with compressor not turning off), by steamer_ctn.

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.